banyawat/Composer/PdCore/jni/libpd/pure-data/portmidi/pm_win/README_WIN.txt

 3)  cd to or open the portmidi directory

-4)  start or click on the portmidi.sln workspace (note, all Visual Studio files are built by CMake.
+4)  start or click on the portmidi.sln workspace (pitch, all Visual Studio files are built by CMake.
 If you need a different version or have problems with paths, try rebuilding the Visual Studio project files using CMake -- See "Using other versions of visual C++" below.)